 8 in 10 Americans at risk for CKD don’t take their annual urine test.
 Reach the untested by enabling them to test themselves at their convenience.

-Receive a Kidney Check kit straight to your door
+Member receives a Minuteful Kidney kit straight to their door

 Member takes the test at home using their smartphone